Beauty and Power

 Kalsang is happy to explain the symbolic meaning of the paintings, and also to give instructions about how to meditate with certain paintings, for people who want to do that.

-Further inquiries: email Will @ teachmyself dot me
+To purchase a painting, or for more information: email Will @ teachmyself dot me